Lawrence of Arabia Medal

-The Lawrence of Arabia Medal (aka the Lawrence Memorial Medal) was an award conferred by the Royal Society for Asian Affairs (RSAA).
+The Lawrence of Arabia Medal (also known as the Lawrence Memorial Medal) was an award conferred by the Royal Society for Asian Affairs (RSAA).

 History

-The Lawrence of Arabia Medal was established in 1935 in honour of Lawrence of Arabia to recognise "work of outstanding merit in the fields of exploration, research or literature" by British subjects.
+The Lawrence of Arabia Medal was established in 1935 in honour of T. E. Lawrence to recognise "work of outstanding merit in the fields of exploration, research or literature" by British subjects.
+The design of the medal was by Eric Kennington.

-The final award was made in 2016, to the explorer Michael Asher.
-In 2025, the RSAA decided that since the medal celebrated activities that were mainly connected with Britain's imperial past, and because it had been awarded only infrequently in recent decades, it should be discontinued.
+In 2025, the RSAA decided that, as the medal had been created to honour activities that were mainly connected with Britain's imperial past, and because it had consequently been awarded only infrequently in recent decades, it should be discontinued.

 Recipients

 The medal was awarded 32 times between 1936 and 2016: